-The Lord's Prayer, so called because Jesus gave this prayer to His disciples as an example of how to pray, has been a part of Eucharistic liturgies since the fourth century.
+The Prayer of Humble Access is a very distinctive element of worship in the Anglican Tradition.
+Assembled in the earliest prayer books by Thomas Cranmer, it includes phrases and concepts from Mark 7:28, the Liturgy of St. Basil, a Gregorian collect, John 6:56, and some ideas of Thomas Aquinas to pray, has been a part of Eucharistic liturgies since the fourth century.
 The link between "our daily bread" and the spiritual food we receive in the Eucharist is very ancient.
 In the Lord's Prayer, we ask for daily bread, meaning the things we need to get through each day.
-But as a part of that, the sacramental bread is Jesus Christ, truly present in this bread.
+But as a part of that, the sacramental bread is Jesus Christ.
 When we eat of this bread, we most certainly receive our daily bread.